-The warning lamp $\clubsuit$ in the instrument panel lights up 1) if the driver or passenger\ seat belt is not fastened when the ignition is switched on.
-In addition, an acoustic signal is given for a few seconds and the screen displays the message1) Fasten your seat belt.
+The warning lamp \clubsuit on the instrument panel lights up 1) if the driver seat belt is not fastened when the ignition is switched on.
+In addition, an acoustic signal is given for a few seconds and a text is displayed on the combi-instrument asking you to fasten your seat belt 1).

-The warning lamp\ $\clubsuit$ is switched off if the driver seat belt is fastened while the ignition is switched on.
+The warning lamp \clubsuit is switched off if the driver seat belt is fastened while the ignition is switched on. \blacksquare